UriaMorP/mprod_package/README.md

 * dataclasses               0.7   (Only for python version < 3.7)
 * pip                       21.0.1

 Clone the repository, then from the package directory, run
 ```
 pip install -e .
 ```

+The above dependencies are stated with exact versions used for locally test `mprod-package`, these packages were obtained from conda-forge channel.

 ## References